henry2004y/Batsrus.jl/docs/src/index.md

 | MATLAB | 19273.25  |

 The Julia, IDL, and MATLAB version all shares the same kernel design.
 The timings are obtained for Julia v1.3.1, Python 3.7.6 + Numpy 1.18.1, IDL 8.5, and MATLAB R2018b.
-For dynamic languages, the first time when function gets executed is usually also the slowest.
-Currently [spacepy](https://github.com/spacepy/spacepy) performs slightly better because of the well-optimized numpy library in C. For small data sizes, Julia is much faster than others.
+For dynamic languages with JIT, the first time when function gets executed is also the slowest due to runtime compilation, as can be seen from tmax in the tables. [spacepy](https://github.com/spacepy/spacepy) reaches the same level of performance as Batsruls.jl because of the well-optimized numpy library written in C. However, for small data sizes Batsrus.jl is much faster than packages written in other languages.

 ## Calling From Python